 Xylene, xylenes, and total xylenes are generic terms used to refer to three closely-related chemicals: meta-xylene, ortho-xylene, and para-xylene (m-, o-, and p-xylene).
-Each form (illustrated on the right) differs from the others in the arrangement of methyl groups around a central benzene ring.
+Each form (illustrated below) differs from the others in the arrangement of methyl groups around a central benzene ring.
 Chemists refer to these different forms as isomers.
 Xylene is a sweet-smelling liquid.
 It is colorless, quick to evaporate, and very flammable.
 It does not dissolve readily in water, but mixes well with many organic chemicals.

 Xylene occurs naturally in petroleum, coal, and as the result of forest fires.
 However, industry manufactures most of the xylene found in the environment, using petroleum as a starting material.
 Most manufactured xylene occurs as mixture of the three isomers, often with traces of other related chemicals, especially ethylbenzene.